 - Installing a huge number of reactive power compensation plants and building HVDC transmission lines from the generation centres to the load centres

-- The use of conventional load flow controllers (however, these prove to be too slow when compared to the rate at which renewable energy use is growing)
+- The use of conventional load flow controllers (however, these proved to be too slow when compared to the rate at which renewable energy use is growing)

 - A dynamic load flow management system (which seems to be the best option) found in a unified power flow controller that can be fast-reacting.
 This solution should keep power lines within the n – 1 criterion balanced by managing both series and parallel compensation, which would keep the electricity on and flowing at optimum.